sibevin/bitwise_column/README.md

 ```
 class AddRoleToUsers < ActiveRecord::Migration
   def change
-    add_column :users, :role, :integer, null: false, default: 0
+    add_column :users, :role, :integer
   end
 end
 ```

+Although bitwise column treats nil as 0, but we suggest using 0 for consistence.
+To do that, you may add `null: false` and `default: 0` options if needed.

-Include BitwiseColumn module in your model and call bitwise_column to setup the bitwise mapping:
+Next, include BitwiseColumn module in your model and call bitwise_column to setup the bitwise mapping:

 ```
 class User < ActiveRecord::Base